pegasystems/pega-helm-charts/charts/pega/README.md

 `hazelcast.clusteringServiceImage` | Reference the `platform/clustering-service` Docker image that you downloaded and pushed to your Docker registry that your deployment can access. | `YOUR_CLUSTERING_SERVICE_IMAGE:TAG`
 `hazelcast.enabled` |  Set to `true` if client-server deployment of Pega Platform is required; otherwise leave set to `false`.
 Note: To avoid an installation failure, you must set this value to `false` for Pega platform deployments using versions before 8.6. | `true`
 `hazelcast.clusteringServiceEnabled` |  Set to `true` if client-server deployment of Pega Platform is required; otherwise leave set to `false`.
 Note: Set this value to `false` for Pega platform versions below 8.8; if not set the installation will fail. | `false`
-`hazelcast.migration.enabled` |  Set to `true` after creating parallel cluster (new Hazelcast) to establish the connection with platform and migrate the data; Set to `false` during a deployment that removes an older Hazelcast cluster. | `false`
+`hazelcast.migration.initiateMigration` |  Set to `true` after creating parallel cluster (new Hazelcast) to establish the connection with platform and migrate the data; Set to `false` during a deployment that removes an older Hazelcast cluster. | `false`
 `hazelcast.migration.migrationJobImage` | Reference the `platform/clustering-service-kubectl` Docker image to create the migration job to run the migration script. | `YOUR_MIGRATION_JOB_IMAGE:TAG`
 `hazelcast.migration.embeddedToCSMigration` |  Set to `true` while migrating the data from existing embedded Hazelcast deployment to the new c/s Hazelcast deployment. | `false`
 `hazelcast.migration.skipRestart` |  Set to `true` during a deployment that removes an older Hazelcast cluster to avoid restarting of Pega pods, which can cause the migration to fail. | `false`